ptorru/octoml-cli-tutorials/tutorials/README.md

 - [Getting started with Amazon EKS – AWS Management Console and AWS CLI](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html)
 - [Provision an EKS Cluster (AWS)](https://learn.hashicorp.com/tutorials/terraform/eks?in=terraform/kubernetes)

-The script we will use to deploy to the cluster requires us to install `kubectl` and `helm`, plus the aws cli.
-Run `setup-cloud.sh` to install the needed cloud utilities:
+The script we will use to deploy to the cluster requires us to install `kubectl` and `helm`, plus the AWS CLI.
+1. Run `setup-cloud.sh` to install the necessary cloud utilities:

 ```
 ./setup-cloud.sh aws
 ```

-Set up the AWS CLI by following the [docs here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) and test by listing eks clusters:
+2. Set up the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) and test by listing EKS clusters:

 ```
 aws eks list-clusters --profile $aws_profile --region $aws_region
 ```

-Fill in these bash variables for the arguments we will pass to the deploy script:
+3. Fill in these bash variables for the arguments we will pass to the deploy script:

 ```
 model_name=